BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKMaskImage.md

 ## Description

-filter_data.detail_desc=This class is templated over the types of the input image type, the mask image type and the type of the output image.
+This class is templated over the types of the input image type, the mask image type and the type of the output image.
 Numeric conversions (castings) are done by the C++ defaults.

 The pixel type of the input 2 image must have a valid definition of the operator != with zero.
 This condition is required because internally this filter will perform the operation